Slide One - copy

 Better Libraries for Pacifica

-Pacifica is seeking to rebuild and transform the Sharp Park and Sanchez libraries into 21st century community centers and learning spaces for all Pacificans, including our children, families, and seniors.
+Pacifica is seeking to transform the Sharp Park and Sanchez libraries into 21st century community centers and learning spaces for all Pacificans, including our children, families, and seniors.

-We have embarked upon a modernization project that envisions a new, full-service Sharp Park Library with 7-day availability, and transforms the Sanchez branch into an “Open Access” library with 7-day access to a browsing collection, materials, and a community center.
+We have embarked upon a modernization project that envisions a new, full-service Sharp Park Library with 7-day availability, and transforms the Sanchez branch into an “Open Access” library allowing 24/7 access to a browsing collection and increased space for programming.

 Pacifica’s libraries are the oldest and smallest in the entire San Mateo County library system – and Pacifica deserves better.